How to Play The Moeller Technique – Drumming Power and Endurance

 The entire essence of the Moeller technique lies behind performing a whip-like motion and controlling the rebound of your drumstick.
 As you may have learned from Science class, the fulcrum is a point around which a thing pivots.
 Using the fulcrum greatly reduces the stress on your wrists, arms, and shoulders.
 It can make you a much more efficient drummer.

-While playing big powerful strokes with this technique, you use your shoulder, elbow, and wrist in one continuous whip-like motion to get a powerful stroke.
+While playing big, powerful strokes with this technique, you use your shoulder, elbow, and wrist in one continuous whip-like motion to get a powerful stroke.
 The wrist motion is similar to dribbling a basketball.

 Although, it’s best you start practicing this technique on a practice pad since it might take some time to develop the motions with fluidity.
+Also, make sure to check your surroundings.
+I broke a lightbulb over my head with my drumstick the first time I practiced the Moeller stroke!

 The Full Stroke